nzfeng/signed-heat-python/README.md

 For simplicity, input / output mesh files are assumed to be OBJ format, though this could be amended with an extra Python binding to [geometry-central](https://geometry-central.net/)'s IO functions.

 ### Signed heat method

+## TODOs

+* Contouring much slower than in [signed-heat-3d](https://github.com/nzfeng/signed-heat-3d), because data is being passed by value with each call to the Python-bound functions
+* Isoline rendering for volume meshes is [not yet bound in Polyscope](https://github.com/nmwsharp/polyscope-py/issues/36); for now, SDFs can be rendered with isobands via the GUI only.